 Robert Southey (1774-1843)

-Every exit is an entry somewhere else.
+Look on every exit being an entrance somewhere else.

 Omit needless words.
 Vigorous writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.

-William Strunk, Jr. Elements of Style
+William Strunk, Jr. - Elements of Style, rule 17

 A great book should leave you with many experiences, and slightly exhausted at the end.
 You live several lives while reading it.